Using ryml in your project

 Here’s a quick roundup (possibly outdated):

-Although package managers are very useful for quickly getting up to speed, the advised way is still to bring ryml as a submodule of your project, building both together.
+Although package managers are very useful for getting quickly up to speed, the advised way is still to bring ryml as a submodule of your project, building both together.
 This makes it easy to track any upstream changes in ryml.
 Also, ryml is small and quick to build, so there’s not much of a cost for building it with your project.